Former Pakistani Prime Minister Imran Khan has applied from prison to become Chancellor of Oxford University - ExBulletin

 Former Pakistani Prime Minister Imran Khan has applied from prison to become Chancellor of Oxford University

-Islamabad [Pakistan]August 19 (ANI): Jailed former Pakistani prime minister Imran Khan has applied to become the next chancellor of Britain's Oxford University, his party announced on Monday.
+Islamabad: Jailed former Pakistani prime minister Imran Khan has filed his candidacy to become the next chancellor of Britain's Oxford University, his party announced on Monday.

 The Oxford alumnus “formally submitted” the request via Sayed Zulfikar Bukhari, the London-based spokesperson for Khan’s Pakistan Tehreek-e-Insaf (PTI), the party said on social media platform X.